Constraint Guided Model Quantization of Neural Networks: Introduction

 The proposed method aims at learning the bit-widths of a mixed precision quantized neural network in combination with learning of the quantization ranges for a power-of-2 quantization scheme and the weights and the biases of a neural network.
-In particular, the main contributions are: \begin{itemize} \item A one-shot method allows to obtain a quantized version of a pre-trained neural network model that satisfies a cost constraint defined by the computational resources of the device on which the model will be deployed.
-Furthermore, the method is independent of the chosen quantization method and does not alter the internals of the network during training nor inference.

-\item The proposed method is validated on MNIST and compared with state-of-the-art methods.
-It is shown that CGMQ is comparable in terms of performance while achieving the cost constraint. \end{itemize}
+In particular, the main contributions are: \begin{itemize} \item A one-shot method CGMQ that allows to obtain a quantized version of a pre-trained neural network model that satisfies a cost constraint defined by the computational resources of the device on which the model will be deployed.
+Furthermore, the method is independent of the chosen quantization method and does not alter the internals of the network during training nor inference. \item The proposed method is validated on MNIST and CIFAR10, two standard benchmarks for quantization methods for neural networks.
+It is shown that CGMQ is competitive with prior work with respect to the performance metrics, while guaranteeing the satisfaction of the cost constraint. \end{itemize}

 The remainder of this text is structured as follows.
-First, the proposed CGMQ method is formally defined in \cref{sec:CGMQ}.
-Second, CGMQ is compared to state-of-the-art methods on a theoretical level in \cref{sec:TheoreticalComparison}.
-Third, a experimental validation of CGMQ on MNIST is described in \cref{sec:Experiments}.
-Finally, possible directions of future work are described in \cref{sec:FutureWork} before concluding the work in \cref{sec:Conclusion}.
+First, the proposed method Constraint Guided Model Quantization is defined in \cref{sec:CGMQ}.
+Afterwards, in \cref{sec:TheoreticalComparison} a qualitative comparison with prior work is made.
+Next, an experimental evaluation is discussed in \cref{sec:Experiments} with an ablation study in \cref{sec:AblationStudy}.
+Possible directions for future work are described in \cref{sec:FutureWork}.
+Finally, the text is concluded in \cref{sec:Conclusion}.